A QUICK SUMMARY – FOR THE BUSY ONES

 2022 was the year when the change was visible.

 Companies that want to stay up-to-date need to be ready for the new wave of outsourcing.
-Generally, the next years will show that partnerships between outsourced developers or teams and enterprises are going to matter as much as IT outsourcing companies that are innovation-friendly.
+Generally, the next years will show that setting up successful partnerships between outsourced developers and enterprises is going to matter as much as the innovativeness of IT outsourcing vendors.

 Just to refresh your memory of what we know about IT outsourcing, let’s look at the Statista’s list of the most outsourced IT functions, concluded in 2017 and representing current outsourcing trends.

 The functions are listed from the most to the least popular:

 This list from above is going to go through a transformation in the nearest future.
 The National Outsourcing Association have done a research campaign that uncovers the direction modern outsourcing will take in 2020 and beyond.

 In general, the expected IT outsourcing trends are: